Defending Charges Of Drug Possession And Distribution

 Penalties for drug offenses in the state of Indiana vary greatly based on the circumstances surrounding the alleged crime.
 Committing a drug offense near a school, park or housing complex results in more substantial charges.
 If the crime you’re accused of involves a minor or the use of a gun, the penalties are magnified to the point where prison sentences are counted in decades, not just years.
 If you are facing drug charges in Indiana, having an experienced attorney on your side is invaluable.

-Unless you have an attorney familiar with the tactics employed by prosecution, you could wind up paying considerable fines and giving up your freedom
+Unless you have a criminal defense lawyer familiar with the tactics employed by prosecution, you could wind up paying considerable fines and giving up your freedom

 Categories Of Controlled Substances In Indiana